Transplant Center: Lung

 - Expertise.
 Our doctors are experts in innovative treatments, such as ex vivo lung perfusion (XVIVO) and extracorporeal membrane oxygenation (ECMO) (See references below).
 Our team also serves as a regional resource for lung transplant to physicians and other health care providers.

 - Excellence.
 The UF Health Lung Transplant Program has an average wait list time of three months, which compares favorably to the state average of six months.
 Our one-year survival rate of 95.2% exceeds the national average of 89.07%, according to the Scientific Registry of Transplant Recipients (SRTR), making us one of the top programs in the U.S. Moreover, UF Health has the lowest adult waitlist mortality rate among all lung transplant programs in the state.
 This means that choosing UF Health for your lung transplant gives you a better overall outcome: 1) shorter wait time, 2) high likelihood of surviving after transplant and 3) lowest likelihood of dying while waiting for new lungs.

 We offer lung transplantation services for children and adults.

 - Ex vivo lung perfusion (EVLP): This procedure reconditions donor lungs initially considered not ideal for transplant.
 Therefore, EVLP expands the pool of donor lungs, allowing more lives to be saved and shortening the length of time you may have to wait for a lung.

 - Extracorporeal membrane oxygenation (ECMO): As a bridge to or recovery after transplant, our physicians are highly experienced with using the ECMO device to take over the lungs’ responsibility of breathing while awaiting a donor lung or for the recently transplanted lung to recover.

-View our program outcomes on the Scientific Registry of Transplant Recipients (SRTR) website, as last reported in Jan 2019.
+- View our program outcomes from the Scientific Registry of Transplant Recipients (SRTR) website, as last reported in July 2021.